Kill0geR/Pytheas22/README.md

 If the port 22 of an IP-Address or a website is open pytheas22 will try to login to the host via bruteforce.

-Pytheas22 is recommended to be used in Kali linux but works on every linux distro
+Pytheas22 is recommended to be used in Kali linux but works on every linux distro as well on Windows

 First of all
 ===========